 Prior to founding FNZ, he worked as an equity analyst for what at the time was Credit Suisse NZ now First NZ Capital.

 Adrian has a BSc (Hons 1st Class) in physics and mathematics, and a BMus in performance piano, both from Victoria University Wellington.

-Chris has over 10 years experience leading the delivery of high profile strategic initiatives in a range of business contexts.
-He has a track record of consistently setting up and leading multi-million pound delivery programmes from end to end.
+Chris has over 25 years’ experience leading the delivery of high profile strategic technology initiatives in a range of different businesses.

 Fabian joined FNZ in 2016 as Managing Director for Switzerland and is responsible for establishing the business in the region.

 He brings with him over 18 years of experience within the financial technology sector.

 Before joining FNZ, he held various senior positions within FIS (previously SunGard).
 He had business development responsibility for the capital markets collateral management solution, headed the retail core banking business based in Singapore and was responsible for the banking book risk management unit in EMEA.

 Fabian is a graduate of the University of St. Gallen, from which he holds a M.A. in Finance and Capital Markets.

 Arnout was appointed as Managing Director of the Shanghai Solution Centre in China in January 2019.

 Within this role, he is responsible for all operational aspects of the Solution Centre and delivery functions provided by the Shanghai based teams.